ullherrja56179/GoodreadsFlaskTest/README.md

-# project1
+# Project 1

-CS50 Project1 -> using Python Flask etc.
+Web Programming with Python and JavaScript